junaid1460/v8-perf/turbo/compiler.md

 - Ignition Interpreter allows to run code with some amount of optimization very quickly and has very low memory footprint
 - TurboFan makes functions that run a lot fast, sacrificing some memory in the process
+- designed to support entire JavaScript language and make it possible to quickly add new features and to optimize them fast and incrementally

 ## Simplified Pipeline